-Gaslighting is a form of psychological and emotional abuse.
+Gaslighting is a form of psychological and emotional abuse; it's a typical tactic used by sociopaths and people with narcissistic personality disorder.
 Most times it doesn't actually involve the physical environment manipulations portrayed in the play and movies.
 Typically Person A uses various types of emotional manipulation to convince Person B that his or her authentic emotional reactions to an injustice or injury caused or abetted by Person A are crazy or unreasonable, or that the injury never even happened.
 This is done so that Person A doesn't have to change (or even feel remorseful about) his or her behavior, because a successful gaslighting results in Person B doubting and second-guessing his or her own emotions, perceptions and judgements and ultimately going silent about whatever bad thing that Person A keeps doing.

 There are also instances in which one person gaslights another largely for the sadistic amusement of seeing another person distressed and confused; these situations often do involve physical environment manipulations, which the instigator will trivialize as harmless pranks if he or she is discovered staging them.
 Imagine, for instance, the wife of an elderly man with mild dementia who repeatedly hides his beloved pocketwatch and then tells him he lost it, sending him on frantic, fruitless hunts through their house while his wife quietly plants the watch someplace he already searched thoroughly.